JuliaLang/Pkg.jl/docs/src/environments.md

     Status `Project.toml`
 ```

 Note that the REPL prompt changed when the new project is activated.
-Since this is a newly created project, the status command show it contains no packages, and in fact, it has no project or manifest file until we add a package to it:
+Since this is a newly created project, the status command shows that it contains no packages, and in fact, it has no project or manifest file until we add a package to it:

 ```
 shell> ls -l